speediedan/finetuning-scheduler/docs/source/advanced/lr_scheduler_reinitialization.rst

 * injecting new parameter group specific rates on a scheduled basis
 * programmatically exploring training behavioral dynamics with heterogenous schedulers and early-stopping

-The :class:`~finetuning_scheduler.fts.FinetuningScheduler` callback supports (versions >= ``0.1.4``) LR scheduler
+LR scheduler reinitialization is supported by the :class:`~finetuning_scheduler.fts.FinetuningScheduler` callback:

+  - With FTS >= ``0.1.4``
-reinitialization in both explicit and implicit fine-tuning schedule modes (see the :ref:`Fine-Tuning Scheduler intro<motivation>` for more on basic usage modes).
+  - In both explicit and implicit fine-tuning schedule modes (see the :ref:`Fine-Tuning Scheduler intro<motivation>` for more on basic usage modes)
+  - With or without concurrent optimizer reinitialization (FTS >= ``2.1.0``)
+  - In the context of all supported training strategies (including FSDP).

 As LR scheduler reinitialization is likely to be applied most frequently in the context of explicitly defined fine-tuning schedules, we'll cover configuration in that mode first.
+Please see the :ref:`optimizer reinitialization feature introduction<optim-reinit-overview>` for a review of concurrent optimizer and lr scheduler reinitialization.

 .. _explicit-lr-reinitialization-schedule: